-We receive an incredible amount of comments from those who are at their worst emotionally.
+We receive an incredible number of comments from those who are at their worst emotionally.
 They are reeling in trying to heal from the aftermath of an affair.
 Homes are being torn apart everywhere we turn.
 How tremendously sad and tragic!
 If only these spouses would have put the effort into having a loving affair with their spouse, rather than outside of the marriage!

 Dave gave the following insight:

 It’s an artificial thing.
 But I say to couples, most marriages need what most affairs are all about.
-And by that I mean you need to build those three components into your marriage—the childhood magic stuff—just us in our little bubble away from all the responsibilities of life, away from all the responsibilities of the children and the career.
+And by that, I mean you need to build those three components into your marriage—the childhood magic stuff—just us, in our little bubble away from all the responsibilities of life, away from all the responsibilities of the children and the career.

 We need to put into it the adolescent sexuality, and the fun.
 The playfulness we had when we first got married is needed.
 And we need to add the passion we had before we were married.
 This is a time when we couldn’t keep our hands off each other.
 It was a constant struggle.

-Have an affair within your MARRIAGE.
+Have a loving affair within your MARRIAGE!

-“To me the greatest lover in the world was my Dad.
+“To me the greatest lover in the world was my dad.
 He was a man who married my mother and was faithful to her until the day he died 55 years later.
 Now, that’s a great lover—a man who’s intelligent and romantic enough to keep one woman interested all the time.’

 Ray then went on to say: